DipikaUdayangani/Sorting_Algorithm_Performance_App/README.md

 Project Title

-        The SortSwift – Sorting Performance Benchmark Tool
+        The SortSwift – Sorting Performance Analyser Overview

-Overview

         This Java application lets users upload a CSV file, pick a numeric column, and compare the execution time of five sorting algorithms.
-        The results are shown through a simple GUI and a bar chart.
+        The results are shown through a simple GUI

 Features